MorgainReed/Morgain-s-Projects/SQL Subfolder.md

  ORDER BY times_purchased DESC
  LIMIT 3;
 ````
 - I tend to like to start simple with my queries, look at the data, and then make the query more complex if it is needed.
-Here, my simplistic thinking is not going to cut it, as 1. cutomers may have more than one favorite item, and 2. one customer may come more frequently than another, resulting in a higher purchase count, therefore if I simply order by 'times_purchased' and limit the results to 3, I could come back with just the top 3 dishes purchased by one customer!
+Here, my simplistic thinking is not going to cut it, as 1.
+Customers may have more than one favorite item, and 2.
+One customer may come more frequently than another, resulting in a higher purchase count, therefore if I simply order by 'times_purchased' and limit the results to 3, I could come back with just the top 3 dishes purchased by one customer!
 We need to write a more complex query that will find customers' favorites more dynamically.
 We will use a **CTE** and the **DENSE RANK() Window Function** for this.

 ````SQL